-Questions are often more important than the answers and can lead to a clearer understanding of the child’s challenges and needs.
-For example, is the child having difficulty with a specific task?
+While there is no single formula, certain behaviors may guide a wearing schedule, in consultation with your OT.
+For example, is the child having difficulty with self regulation during the day, or with a specific task?
 When and where do you observe issues with attention and focus?

 A vest can be real lifesaver for many children, teens and adults with sensory needs.
 The wearable weight provides the compression and comfort of a hug at home, school or work.

 Do you have any further questions about vest best practices and strategies?
 Reach out to us in the comments, at email@example.com, or follow us.